Table of Contents

 page for more details about these semantics.
 Option -total is the default.

-- Use the hiding rules defined
+- Use the renaming rules

-manual page for a detailed description of the appropriate format for hiding_filename.
+manual page for a detailed description of the appropriate

-The -total, -partial, and -gate options specify the "total matching", "partial
+The -total, -single, -multiple, and -gate options

 manual page for more details about these semantics.
 Option -total is the